Father’s Day is an international tradition that Americans of the United States celebrate on the Third Sunday in June.

-New York Latin Culture is published in honor of my Father, an immigrant who came to the United States as a young man without an education or any English, worked hard, got an education, and made himself a successful professional while raising a family.
+New York Latin Culture Magazine is published partly in honor of my Father, an immigrant who came to the United States as a young man without an education or any English, worked hard, got an education, and made himself a successful professional while raising a family.

 Thank you Dad for showing me the world.

 Thank you for the many things you taught me.
 They seemed so insignificant then, but so important now.